RobertBurrellDonkin/library-management-system/README.md

     * This is a authentication, rather than authorization.
     * For production use,
     * Responsibility of the token provider to add expired.
 So won't check.

-* Let's assume all attributes are required and that available copies and publication year must be positive.
-* 409 CONFLICT ->
-    * The client should GET the book before trying to borrow.
-If the book has been subsequently borrowed then the client state is in conflict with the server state.
-The client should retry the GET to discover when a copy has been returned/
+## Compare And Swap

 * TODO CAS approach for borrow